misterflud/aoleynikov/chapter_011/crud3/readme.md

 I wasted time to solve 6 error in Eclipse, some errors creates when web.xml has mistakes, but IDE doesn't show where exactly problem, some errors are solved restart IDE.
 When you adds new server (tomcat)
 Eclipse does't adds files in workspace folder "Server" and id creates errors when project will deploy -- solve is deletes server and adds again.

+26.02.2018
+Remember about maven -- it cann't show the problem in pom.xml.
+It creates strange situation when server starts with some files from project, but HTTP request doesn't work.
+When you delete the web.xml you should add in pom.xml maven-war-plugin.